We believe plants can change the world.

 Every agricultural industry in history has been driven by producing the most desirable plant traits.
 Front Range Biosciences’ R&D team has developed an industry leading genomics-driven breeding platform creating new plant varieties that deliver on what farmers need.
 We walk the fields with our growers to collect data that will continue to make us all smarter and inform our product development team.
 Our R&D is growing the success of crops today and laying the foundation for the future of cannabis and coffee agriculture for tomorrow.

 There are a variety of tools we implement to evaluate a plant’s molecular profile.
-By leveraging advances in next generation sequencing technologies and bioinformatics in our marker-assisted breeding platform, we are unlocking desirable plant traits to offer growers higher yields, lower risk, increased predictability and greater
+By leveraging advances in next generation sequencing technologies and bioinformatics in our marker-assisted breeding platform, we are unlocking desirable plant traits to offer growers higher yields, lower risk, increased predictability and greater revenue potential.

 But that’s just the beginning.
 By partnering with R&D programs around the world, such as CRAG in Barcelona, the University of Colorado at Boulder and UC Davis we are making breakthroughs in genomics and learning how to grow even smarter plants.